Contrast Agents and Imaging Biomarkers

 Conclusion

 Contrast agents and imaging biomarkers are pivotal in advancing diagnostic imaging.
 They enhance visualization, provide functional and molecular insights, and support personalized patient care.
-Ongoing innovations continue to expand their clinical applications and improve healthcare outcomes.
+Continuous innovations are expanding their clinical applications and improving healthcare outcomes.